LibreELEC/website/_posts/2023/2023-09-28-rpi5-support.md

 **Cases and Cooling**

 Bare-board temperatures with typical LibreELEC use are in the 45-75ºC range.
 This is well within the normal operating range of the BCM2712 chip and in testing we have not noticed thermal throttling, but most users prefer to run boards inside a case that provides some cooling.
 An official heatsink + fan kit compatible with the official case is available: the case lid is allows air to be drawn inside and the new PWM fan header allows fan speed to step up/down with temperature.
-For users who are not fans of fans (and fan noise) the popular Kodi flirc case has been revised and offers a passive cooling option.
-The Kodi flirc cases look great, lowers temperatures, and Team Kodi receives a royalty on every case which helps keep Kodi funded.
+For users who are not fans of fans (and fan noise) the popular Kodi flirc case is being revised for RPi5 and offers a passive cooling option.
+The Kodi flirc cases look great, lower board temperatures, and Team Kodi receives a royalty on every case which helps keep Kodi funded.

 **Power Supplies**